Student Support Services

 All Southeast Tech students are assigned a Student Success Advisor once they have registered for classes.
 The Student Success Advisor serves as the student’s institutional-level advisor by helping students navigate institutional as well as personal concerns.
 Student Success Advisors encourage and support students in completing their courses and program(s) at Southeast Technical College.

 Student Success Center

 A student’s first year at Southeast Tech is filled with many opportunities and choices.
 The Student Success Center can guide students in making their academic journey a success!
-Also known as a “one stop shop”, the Student Success Center is home to several programs and services to assist students in their transition to post-secondary education.
-Services include advising, counseling, disability and tutoring services, job placement, housing, library services, student government and student activities, and more!
+Also known as a “one-stop-shop”, the Student Success Center is home to several programs and services to assist students in their transition to post-secondary education.
+Services include advising, counseling, accessibility services, tutoring services, job placement, library services, student government and student activities, and more!
 The Student Success Center resources provide a support system to help students navigate to graduation.